 - Location from which an email was opened

-Most forms of email personalization — like including names in email subject lines, or personalizing content based on what a subscriber has clicked on — will remain unaffected.
+Most forms of email personalization — like including names in email subject lines, or personalizing content based on what a subscriber has clicked on — remain unaffected.
 The types of personalization you’ll need to be careful about are based on — you guessed it — email opens.

 As I previously mentioned, personalizing by creating segments for “most engaged subscribers” based on how often they open your emails is no longer recommended.
 Instead, you’ll want to identify your most- and least-engaged subscribers by how often they click links within your emails.

-What’s not changing about email marketing
+What hasn’t changed about email marketing